© 2020 Baptist Health. All Rights Reserved.

 Oh, your aching back.

 If it's any consolation, you're not alone.
-In a three-month period, about one-fourth of adults in the United States experience at least one day of back pain, according to the National Institutes of Health (NIH).
+In a three-month period, about one-fourth of adults in the United States experience at least one day of back pain, according to the Centers for Disease Control and Prevention.

 Fortunately, most people who seek help from their doctors for back pain find relief.
 Most back pain requires simple, conservative treatment.

 Your back is a complex structure, notes the American Academy of Orthopaedic Surgeons (AAOS), consisting of:

 - Vertebrae.
 These are the bones in your spine that are stacked one on top of another.

 - Disks, which are the shock-absorbing material between the vertebrae.